 Clock Tower by @Shadow_Night_Black

-During the combat reveal, you may discard an Ace to swap your combat card with the top card of your discard pile.
-(The player with the higher remaining life decides whether to swap first.
-Decide randomly if there is a tie.)
+Once per turn during the combat reveal, you may reveal an Ace in your hand to swap your combat card with the top card of your discard pile, then discard an Ace.
+(The player with higher remaining life decides whether to swap first.)

 Geiger's experiments with time have created pockets of temporal distortion throughout his workshop.